 In every genre I represent, there are some common threads that tie together what I'm looking for.
 Strong writing with a distinct voice is a must for me.
 That's sometimes hard to pin down, but when I see it, it jumps off the page and makes me want to keep reading.
 I also look for complex, multi-dimensional characters who feel real to me—I want to care deeply about what happens to them.
-I look for immersive, deeply woven, extraordinarily original stories with propulsive plots and richly layered worldbuilding, and I tend to gravitate toward stories that blend genres in ways I may not have seen before.
+I look for immersive, deeply woven stories with propulsive plots and richly layered worldbuilding, and I tend to gravitate toward stories that blend genres in surprising ways.

 I'd love to see more projects by writers from Black, Indigenous, Latine/x, Asian, AAPI, SWANA, and African communities and their far-reaching diasporas, as well as the LGBTQIA+, trans and nonbinary, and disabled and neurodiverse communities.